ghores/concurrency-app-xml/README.md

 Concurrency App using the API from https://www.coingecko.com/

-the technologies used in this project consist of:
+The technologies used in this project consist of:

-1.kotlin
+1.Kotlin

-2.xml
+2.Xml

 3.Hilt

 4.Flow

-5.coroutines
+5.Coroutines

 6.Retrofit